tbal999/bb/README.md

 Built this initially over 10 days to serve as a bulletin board for pubnix: https://heathens.club/

-This is 'decentralized' and works like most tildespace tools/apps/programs.
+This is decentralized and works like most tildespace tools/apps/programs.
 Each user will have their data stored within their home folder, and bb will iterate through all users to collate the messages for each board.